La Caravelle (New York City): Last night of business

 The customers who arrived on La Caravelle's last night of business were a mixture of regulars who had come for one last meal and bid farewell, as well as those who had never visited it before and wanted to see a piece of New York history before it was no more.
 Walter Cronkite and his wife dined with colleague Andy Rooney and his daughter; the Cronkites said they had been patrons of La Caravelle for 43 years.
 A couple came with their teenage daughter, who was so fussy about food, the La Caravelle chef would cook a packaged macaroni and cheese dinner for her.
 Another family of three made reservations for four; one for the husband's mother who had been a La Caravelle regular and had died in 2000.
 People with no reservations managed to gain entrance to the restaurant's bar and were able to be seated at a table.
 A young couple who had come to have a drink on La Caravelle's last night was graciously seated at the table which was formerly reserved for Jacqueline Kennedy Onassis, who continued to patronize the restaurant after her marriage to Aristotle Onassis.
 Upon entering the restaurant's main room, a woman exclaimed that it was her best New York moment and she could now move to the suburbs.
 Though the restaurant never offered music or entertainment, the Jammets had arranged for Robert White, a tenor and teacher at the Juilliard School to perform "Danny Boy".
 White was a patron of La Caravelle on the restaurant's first night of business in 1960.
 It was awarded the James Beard Foundation's Most Outstanding Restaurant in the Country award in the year of its closing.
 The name is now known for champagnes produced by the Jammets; the restaurant began serving them as its house brand in 1997.

-Further Information

-A photo essay about the restaurant, featuring Fessaguet and some of his chefs, appeared in the 1967 Life Science Library volume "Food and Nutrition."